 Tutors are available by appointment during the fall and spring semester (limited tutoring is available in the summer).
 In addition to appointments, our Science Tutoring Center (located in the Berry Library and Learning Commons, Level 0) also has walk-in hours available in biology, chemistry and physics courses.

-We make every effort to hire peer tutors for courses that students traditionally request tutoring in, including many 100-and 200-level courses.
-We may also have tutors for select 300- or 400-level courses, depending on the subject.
+We make every effort to hire peer tutors for courses that students traditionally request tutoring in but it is not possible to have a tutor for every course.
 If your search for a tutor in TutorTrac is not successful, please contact the Coordinator of Academic Services.
-There may be courses where identifying a tutor is not possible.
-In these instances, we will do our best to try and identify another resource on campus.
 If you are looking for a tutor in accounting, finance, or operations and decisions sciences (ODS) please visit the accounting lab in CC115.

 Weekly peer tutoring sessions